guidesmiths/httq/README.md

 ### Provided Middleware

 #### requestToTemplateVars
-Extracts variables from the request and stores them in ctx.templateVars, e.g.
+Extracts variables from the request and stores them in req.httq.templateVars, e.g.
 ```js
 {
     templateVars: {